 2. Planning Local Economic Development: Theory and Practice

-We know it's tough out there.
-In response, we started a new page where people can tell their economic development success stories.
-Please contribute if there's anything that's going right for you in creating jobs for your community.
+What works for you may give someone else an idea, so we started a page where people can tell their economic development success stories.
+Please contribute if something is going right for you in creating jobs for your community.